Remarks on antichains in the causality order of space-time

-\textbf{Acknowledgements. }\ This work has been co-funded by Marie Curie Actions and supported by the National Development Agency (NDA) of Hungary and the Hungarian Scientific Research Fund (OTKA), within a project hosted by the University of Miskolc, Department of Analysis.
+\textbf{Acknowledgements. }\ This work, undertaken while the author was at the Tampere University of Technology in Finland, has been co-funded by Marie Curie Actions (European Uniun) and supported by the National Development Agency (NDA) of Hungary and the Hungarian Scientific Research Fund (OTKA), within a project hosted by the University of Miskolc, Department of Analysis.
 The work was also completed as part of the TAMOP-4.2.1.B.- 10/2/KONV-2010-0001 project at the University of Miskolc, with support from the European Eunion, co-financed by the European Social Fund.

 The author wishes to thank S\'{a}ndor Radeleczki and Mikl\'{o}s Ront\'{o} for useful comments and discussions.